otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-github-markdown-javascript-1/README.md

 $ node week-01-github-javascript.js
 Hello, World!
 ```

+> **Note:** You are encouraged to complete all of the tasks.
+However, if you are short on time, focus on completing as many tasks as you can.

 Learning to use AI tools is an important skill.
 While AI tools are powerful, you **must** be aware of the following: